-At the end of the study, researchers noted a statistically significant reduction in wrinkles and crow feet compared to placebo.
+At the end of the study, researchers noted a significant reduction in wrinkles and crow feet compared to the placebo.
 It was stated that MSM seemed to alter genes related to inflammation.
 I'd like to see this study duplicated to see if the same effect is observed again.

-- Reducing DHT levels, might help hair growth
+- Reducing DHT levels might help hair growth

-In another study 60% of the men reported that their hair had improved after they used a 200 mg saw palmetto supplement (containing 50 mg beta-sitosterol).
+In another study, 60% of the men reported their hair growth improved after they used a 200 mg saw palmetto supplement (containing 50 mg beta-sitosterol).

 Grape Seed Extract

 Grape seeds contain an abundance of nutritional extracts.
 The label of Halo Beauty specifically mentions an extract called polyphenols.
 Polyphenols are powerful antioxidants.
 While human proof is lacking, some animal evidence suggests grape seed extract might promote hair growth.